-This is a Texas Public Information Act (“PIA”) case where the Austin Court of Appeals denied a third-party’s claim to keep its information held by the City of Houston excepted from release.
+This is a Public Information Act (“PIA”) case where the Eastland Court of Appeals held the Plaintiff had properly fallen under the jurisdiction of the PIA.

 If you would like to read this opinion click here.
-Panel consists of Justices Goodwin, Baker, and Kelly.
-Opinions by Justice Baker.
+Panel consists of Chief Justice Bailey, Justice Trotter and Justice Williams.
+Opinion by Chief Justice Bailey.